tdeme/NLP-Partisanship/README.md

 5. Create a tool with the model that can be used by a non-programmer

 ## Part 1
 The first part of this project was collecting the data.
-The notebook that was used to collect the data for this project can be found at `Notebooks and Scripts/tweet_scraping.pynb`.
+The notebook that was used to collect the data for this project can be found at `Notebooks and Scripts/tweet_scraping.ipynb`.
+This notebook used the python package [twint] (https://github.com/twintproject/twint) to scrape tweets from